 What does trust look like in your relationship?

-For instance, if one partner has been unfaithful in the past, trust may have assumed to be gained back but in reality it was not.
+For instance, if one partner has been unfaithful in the past, the trust may have assumed to be gained back, but, in reality, it was not.
 Knowing if and when your partner trusts you (and vice versa) or finding that trust has been broken, can be the enlightening for couples.
-A marital therapist can help couples to find ways to forgive and regain trust.
+A marital therapist can help couples to find ways to forgive and regain confidence in the relationship.